codepr/codepr.github.io/_posts/2019-03-03-sol-mqtt-broker.md

 {% endhighlight %}

-Flags are not all mandatory, just the 4 bits block `MQTT Control Type`, the others are:
+Flags are not all mandatory, just the 4 bits block MQTT Control Type, the others are:

-- `Dup` flag, used when a message is sent more than one time
+- Dup flag, used when a message is sent more than one time
-- `QoS` level, can be `AT_MOST_ONCE`, `AT_LEAST_ONCE` and `EXACTLY_ONCE`, 0,
+- QoS level, can be AT_MOST_ONCE, AT_LEAST_ONCE and EXACTLY_ONCE, 0,
   1, 2 respectively
-- `Retain` flag, if a message should be retained, in other words, when a message is published on a topic, it is saved and future connecting clients will receive it.
+- Retain flag, if a message should be retained, in other words, when a message is published on a topic, it is saved and future connecting clients will receive it.
 It can be updated with another retained message.

 So fire up Vim (or your favourite editor) and start writing `mqtt.h` header